On the Expressive Power of Geometric Graph Neural Networks: Understanding the Design Space of Geometric GNNs via GWL

 \section{Understanding the Design Space of Geometric GNNs via GWL}

-\textbf{Overview. } We demonstrate the utility of the GWL framework for understanding how geometric GNN design choices \citep{batatia2022design} influence expressivity: (1) Depth or number of layers; (2) Invariant vs. equivariant message passing; and (3) Body order of invariant scalarisation.
-In doing so, we formalise theoretical limitations of current architectures and provide practical implications for designing maximally powerful geometric GNNs.
+\textbf{Overview. } We demonstrate the utility of the GWL framework for understanding how geometric GNN design choices \citep{batatia2022design} influence expressivity: (1) Depth or number of layers; (2) Invariant vs. equivariant message passing; and (3) Body order of scalarisation.
+In doing so, we formalise theoretical limitations of current architectures and provide practical implications for designing maximally powerful models.
 Proofs are available in Appendix \ref{app:design-space}.